 Device management

-If you're a company supervisor in a company with an Advanced plan, you can manage the names of available device types on the Device Management page.
+If you're a company supervisor in a company with an Advanced plan, you can manage the device names users can add to their profiles from the available device types on the Device Management page.
 This page allows you to add as many device names as you need and to standardize device naming conventions for all users.
 If your organization does not want users to configure personal devices for security reasons, you can use the Device Management page to limit the type of configurable devices.

-For example, if your company does not use email devices to send notifications, remove them from the available devices for the company.
-When adding a new device to their profile users will not see any email devices in the "Add Devices" drop-down list.
+For example, if your company does not use email devices to send notifications, make sure not to add any devices names for the Email device type in your organization's instance.
+When adding a new device to their profile, users will not see any email devices in the "Add Devices" drop-down list.

 xMatters supports the following device types for notifications: